Eclipse

 3. Run a standalone example by selecting the main class (e.g. org.eclipse.swt.examples.controlexample.ControlExample) and selecting

-(Note that these instructions will only work for eclipse 3.1 and newer).
-To run the ControlExample and CustomControlExample standalone:
+(NOTE: these instructions will only work for Eclipse 3.3 and newer) To run the ControlExample or CustomControlExample standalone: